rlmcdaniel/cfe/README.md

 ## Direct runoff
 The user has the option to pick a particular direct runoff (aka surface partitioning) method:
 1. Schaake function (configuration: `surface_partitioning_scheme=Schaake`)
-2. XinanJiang function (configuration: `surface_partitioning_scheme=Xinanjiang`).
-When using this runoff method the user must also include three parameters.
+2. Xinanjiang function (configuration: `surface_partitioning_scheme=Xinanjiang`).
+When using this runoff method the user must also include four parameters.
-### If XinanJiang is choosen these parameters need to be included in the configuration file:
+### If Xinanjiang is chosen these parameters need to be included in the configuration file:
 1. a_Xinanjiang_inflection_point_parameter
 2. b_Xinanjiang_shape_parameter
 3. x_Xinanjiang_shape_parameter
+4. urban_decimal_fraction

 # Compiling this code to run examples with a "pseudo" or "mini" framework.
 ## Read local forcing file